tedtalksviz/tedtalksviz.github.io/README.md

 Preprocessing steps we are considering:
 1. sanitize the occupations (for example, consider aggregating types of artists into just "Artist")
 2. manually fill in the data for 6 speakers which have no occupation in the dataset
+3. build a network of talks using *related_talks* column to make the edges
-3. compute basic data from the transcripts: number of words, speed of speech
+4. compute basic data from the transcripts: number of words, speed of speech

 ### Problematic

 Our main goal for this project is to provide the user with interactive tools for exploring the talks.
 The visualizations focus on segmenting talks to different groups and finding relationships between them.
-We hope our visualization will provide some insight on how diffrent talk characteristics (speed, speaker occupation and gender, sentiment of the talk, TED-event of the talk, TEDx-boolean) correlate with: the way the talk is perceived (whether it is funny/inspiring/courageous, or does the talk lack these ratings) and with the popularity of the talk (number of views and number of languages)
+We hope our visualization will provide some insight on how different talk characteristics (speed, speaker occupation and gender, sentiment of the talk, TED-event of the talk, TEDx-boolean) correlate
+with: the way the talk is perceived (whether it is funny/inspiring/courageous, or does the talk lack these ratings) and  with the popularity of the talk (number of views and number of languages).

 Besides exploring correlations, another main goal for visualizing the TED-talks is to look at the relationships between the lectures.
-We will find relationships between talks based on the “recommended talks” and “tags” columns.
+We will find relationships between talks based on the *recommended_talks* and *tags* columns.
+Visualizing this network of relationships will also help find if there are some clusters in the data.
+For example, as TED is an acronym for "Technology, Entertainment, Design", it would be interesting to see if there were some clustering of talks to these three dimensions.

 After visualizing these relationships, the user can find interesting talks that are closely related on some arbitrary user-defined TED-talk.

-Visualizing this network of relationships will also help find if there are some clusters in the data.
-For example, as TED is an acronym for "Technology, entertainment, design", it would be interesting to see if there were some clustering of talks to these three dimensions.

-In general, our project is focused to those that have general Our target audience are new university students, as visualizations of this project together with TED-talks could provide them some insight on how to give popular talks (high-school curriculum has a lack of self-expression and presentation skills).
+Our target audience are new university students, as visualizations of this project together with TED-talks could provide them some insight on how to give popular talks (high-school curriculum has a lack of self-expression and presentation skills).
 We also hope our project would reach those yet unfamiliar with TED and evoke them to start exploring the vast and free world of sophisticated and educational specialist presentations.

 ### Exploratory Data Analysis